MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-II-Drug-Enforcement-Administration-Department-Justice/part-1300-Definitions/section-1300.02.md

 *At retail,* with respect to the sale or purchase of a scheduled listed chemical product, means a sale or purchase for personal use, respectively.

-*Broker* and *trader* mean any individual, corporation, corporate division, partnership, association, or other legal entity which assists in arranging an international transaction in a listed chemical by -
+*Broker* and *trader* mean any individual, corporation, corporate division, partnership, association, or other legal entity which assists in arranging an international transaction in a listed chemical by—

 (1) Negotiating contracts;